 An S corporation that has any shareholders who are nonresidents of Indiana must file a composite return and include all its nonresident shareholders.
 A penalty of \$500 will be assessed to any S corporation that fails to file a composite return that includes all nonresident shareholders required to be included.
-However, if a nonresident shareholder's distributive share of income after modifications is a negative amount, the shareholder should not be included on the Schedule Composite.
+Remitting the \$500 penalty with the return does NOT allow the S corporation to avoid the additional 20% failure to withhold penalty.
+Shareholders may only be excluded from withholding by means of the IN-COMPA waiver form.
+However, if a nonresident shareholder's distributive share of income after modifications is a negative amount, do not list the shareholder on the Schedule Composite.

 The composite return must be filed with and has the same due date as the S corporation return.
-If the Internal Revenue Service allows the S corporation an extension to file its income tax return, the due date for its Indiana return is automatically extended for the same period, plus 30 days.
+If the Internal Revenue Service allows the S corporation an extension to file its income tax return, the due date for its Indiana return is automatically extended for the same period, plus one month.